openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Forest area density (FAD)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This module will conduct the **fragmentation** analysis at **five fixed observation scales**.
+This module will conduct the **Fragmentation** analysis at **five fixed observation scales**.

 Since forest fragmentation is scale-dependent, fragmentation is reported at five observation scales, allowing different observers to make their own choice about scales and threshold of concern.

 The change of fragmentation across different observation scales provides additional information of interest.

 Fragmentation is measured by determining forest area density (**FAD**) within a shifting, local neighbourhood.
 It can be measured at pixel or patch level.
-The results are spatially explicit maps and tabular summary statistics.
-Details on the methodology and input/output options can be found in the `Fragmentation product sheet <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Fragmentation-FADFOS.pdf>`_.
+The results are spatially explicit maps and tabular summary statistics (details on the methodology and input/output options can be found in the `Fragmentation product sheet <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Fragmentation-FADFOS.pdf>`_).

 Set up the input image
 """"""""""""""""""""""

 .. tip::

     You can use the default dataset to test the module.
-Select the :code:`Download test dataset` button on the top of the second panel, which will add the following files to your :code:`downloads` folder:
+Select the :code:`Download test dataset` button on the top of the second pane, which will add the following files to your :code:`downloads` folder:

     -   :code:`example.tif`: 0 bytes - Missing, 1 byte - Background, 2 bytes - Foreground
     -   :code:`clc3class.tif`: 1 byte - Agriculture, 2 bytes - Natural, 3 bytes - Developed